1861 May 9th

 France.
 The delegation of William L Yancey, Pierre A Rost, and A Dudley Mann met Napoleon III of France to seek recognition for the Confederate government.
 No commitment was made by the French to intervene unless they were joined by the British government.
 Further solicitation of the British government proved fruitless despite persistent efforts.
 Subsequently, several months later, Yancey was recalled, while Mann and Rost were sent to Spain and Belgium.

 Great Britain.
 Former US Navy officer James Dunwoody Bulloch was ordered by the Confederate government to travel to Great Britain to purchase ships, guns, and ammunition.
+The priority was to acquire warships that could challenge the Union’s naval superiority.

 CSA.
 The Confederate Congress authorised President Jefferson Finis Davis to raise such forces for the duration of the war as was deemed expedient.